‘Mission: Impossible - Dead Reckoning Part One’ trailer: fans hail sequel as "movie of the summer"

 Filming on Dead Reckoning Part One took place in Norway, the United Arab Emirates and the UK, with Cruise previously sighted around Birmingham and Yorkshire.

-Mission: Impossible – Dead Reckoning Part One is released in cinemas on July 12.
+Mission: Impossible – Dead Reckoning Part One is released in UK cinemas on July 11.